 They need to be amiable and approachable about these issues, and leave the employee feel like they are better educated about what happened and that they received a stable fix.
 In circumstances that can’t be resolved for a time, they need to help keep your staff patient and positive knowing that a fix is on the way.

 Paying your employees needs to be resolved quickly.
 If an employee is unhappy about the speed to which their query was settled, they will let you know about it, and in no uncertain terms.
-It’s for this reason that your payroll consultant needs to understand the importance of the work they do, and how fast their turnaround should be in new calculations if needs be.
+It’s for this reason that your payroll consultant needs to understand the importance of the work they do, and how fast their turnaround should be in new calculations if needs be, to learn more you can now check out these payroll misconceptions.
 For managing larger teams, they need to be deadly organized, to the point where their work might look like a military operation.
 Be sure to ask for examples of when they’ve resolved issues promptly before now for best success.

 Mathematical & Digital Fluency